How to Communicate Frustration to Your Business Partner Without an Argument

 Create a list of responsibilities for you and your partner.
 Identify the top priorities and divide the workload as equally as possible.
 Agreeing to your respective lists of duties can help reduce feelings of workload imbalance.
 It can also help you better understand each other’s responsibilities.
 Creating these clear boundary-based structures will put you and your partner on the road to healthy communication practices.

 Take note of any situations that cause you to feel anxious, angry, or resentful.
 These negative feelings are a good indication that you need to set a more assertive boundary here.
 Take time to identify your boundaries, their limitations, and how you will enforce them.
 Keep in mind that you and your partner are likely to have distinct and differing values and priorities, which means your limits will differ.

 Communicate Your Boundaries Clearly

-After you have identified problem areas, start communicating your boundaries in this area right away.
-For example, you may feel like your partner is overstepping his boundaries by ignoring your expertise.
-Talk to him or her about outlining clear areas of authority.
+After identifying problem areas, start communicating your boundaries in this area immediately.
+For example, you may feel your partner overstepping his boundaries by ignoring your expertise.
+Talk to them about outlining clear areas of authority.
 These conversations can be uncomfortable, but they will ultimately help you avoid miscommunications or unnecessary disagreements in the future.